Dr Will Mason

 - Introduction: Families, Social Work and the Welfare State: Where Contemporary ‘Family’ Meets Policy and Practice.
 Social Policy and Society, 17(4), 599-602.

-- Social work, poverty, and child welfare interventions.
+.
 Child and Family Social Work, 23(3), 364-372.
 View this article in WRRO

-- The association between child maltreatment and adult poverty – A systematic review of longitudinal research.
+- The association between child maltreatment and adult poverty: a systematic review of longitudinal research.
 Child Abuse & Neglect, 77, 121-133.
 View this article in WRRO

 - Using the Framework Method to Analyze Mixed-Methods Case Studies.
 SAGE Research Methods Cases, Part 2.
 View this article in WRRO

-- Poverty, child abuse and neglect: patterns of cost and spending.
+- Poverty child abuse and neglect patterns of cost and spending.
 Families, Relationships and Societies, 5(1), 155-161.
 View this article in WRRO

 - View this article in WRRO